Complete Guide to TOPIK - Self Study Package BX0121

 • 더 – more

-When we are using 보다 (than) and 더 ( more) so we are obviously talking about comparative degree.
+Since we are using 보다 (“than”) and (“more”), we are clearly talking about the comparative degree.

 EXAMPLE SENTENCES